buddhist-uni/buddhist-uni.github.io/_content/monographs/pali-canon-and-literature_webb-nyanatusita.md

 pages: 231
 ---

-A handy reference guide to the Pāḷi Canon and the important, later works of Pāḷi literature, including an extensive bibliography, this book is useful for identifying Pāḷi texts by name.
+This handy reference guide to the Pāḷi Canon and important later works of Pāḷi literature includes an extensive bibliography and is useful for identifying Pāḷi texts by name.